Hearing protection data

 SNR, HML and APV

 Finding even simple SNR or HML data on hearing protection can be a frustrating experience sometimes, and the more detailed APV data can be even harder to find.
 Some make SNR easy to find but hide APV away almost entirely out of sight.
-Some manufacturers give one sheet with APV for all their products, while others make the APV data available for a single product at a time meaning flicking between them to compare them, or don't publish it on their websites at all but have at some point given it to retailers who display it there.
+Some manufacturers give one sheet with APV for all their products, while others make the APV data available for a single product at a time meaning flicking between them to compare them which takes ages to track down and compare.

 As this has frustrated me over the years I've finally got my act together and done some thing about it, pulling this data together into one single place making comparisons of hearing protection easy, and providing a simple data source to help people looking for a specific level of protection, by any of the SNR, HML or APV methods.

 - This has to be viewed on a laptop or desktop as the database cannot load on mobile devices, sorry.

-- For reasons I cannot fathom, sometimes the data says 'loading' - just hit the refresh button in your browser and it will be fine.
+- For reasons I cannot fathom, sometimes it says 'loading' - just hit the refresh button in your browser and it will be fine.

-- Clicking on the headings will sort by that criteria, or use the 'filter' option to sort by price, type, function (e.g. detectable), etc.
+- Clicking on the headings will sort by that criteria, or use the 'filter' option to sort by price, type, function (e.g. detectable, MP3), etc.

-- For E-A-R search for 3M (the manufacturer) as the search function doesn't like the hyphens in the E-A-R name, same for B-Brand - search 'Brand'.
+- For E-A-R search for 3M as the search function doesn't like the hyphens in the E-A-R name, same for B-Brand - search 'Brand'.

 - 'Protector Basics' has SNR, HML, cost and style info, 'Protector APV' has the more detailed APV (octave band) data.